Synchromysticism

 Having read the book 'Dark Moon' and watched Bart Sibrel's videos I'm one of those lunar-ticks who believe that the USA are still keeping alive cold war stories with the Apollo myths they are trying to keep alive.

-I believe they've put unmanned probes onto the lunar surface like the ones on other planets like Mars, but I think the
+I believe they've put unmanned probes onto the lunar surface like the ones on other planets like Mars, but I think the deadly radiation belts have stopped any nation putting a live man on the moon to this day.

 If the Americans made it to the moon alive it certainly wasn't in the tin cans beamed back in the grainy black and white TV images and those BS colour photos.